 Students will complete a Googledoc lab notebook entry for every lab session (so 2 per week).
-Each assignment will be worth 5pts.
+Lab notebook assignments will be started the day before lab by completing the prelab section of the lab manual.
+Each assignment will be worth 10pts, with 2pts attributed to participation.
 Students must be present in lab in order to receive any notebook assignment points for that day.
-The notebook assignment will be completed during lab or by the end of the lab day (you should be able to complete them by the end of lab, but we wanted to give you some wiggle room).
+The rest of the notebook assignment will be completed during lab.
+Lab notebook entries should be completed by the end of the day on lab days (you should be able to complete them by the end of lab, but we wanted to give you some wiggle room).
 Notebooks will be checked once a week by the IA, at a time of their choosing, which means notebooks must be kept up to date.
+The lowest lab notebook score will be dropped at the end of the quarter.